-- For events that occur in ring 3, FRED event delivery swaps the GS base address with the IA32 KERNEL GS BASE MSR. - ERETU (the FRED transitions that returns to ring 3) also swaps the GS base address with the IA32 KERNEL GS BASE MSR.
+- For events that occur in ring 3, FRED event delivery swaps the GS base address with the IA32\KERNEL\GS\BASE MSR. - ERETU (the FRED transition that returns to ring 3) also swaps the GS base address with the IA32\KERNEL\GS\BASE MSR.

-An operating system can modify the GS base address of a user thread (e.g., as part of a context switch) by updating the IA32_KERNEL_GS_BASE MSR.
-However, existing instructions do not allowing an operating system to modify the GS segment attributes without compromising its ability always to operate with its own GS base address.
+An operating system can modify the GS base address of a user thread (e.g., as part of a context switch) by updating the IA32\KERNEL\GS\BASE MSR.
+However, existing instructions do not allow an operating system to modify other attributes of the GS segment without compromising its ability always to operate with its own GS base address.
 This is because the instructions that update those attributes (by loading them from a descriptor table) also update the GS base address.

-The FRED architecture addresses this deficiency with a new instruction LKGS (abbreviating "load into IA32_KERNEL_GS_BASE").
-LKGS behaves like the MOV to GS instruction except that it loads the base address into the IA32_KERNEL_GS_BASE MSR instead of the GS segment's descriptor cache.
+The FRED architecture addresses this deficiency with a new instruction LKGS (abbreviating "load into IA32\KERNEL\GS\BASE").
+LKGS behaves like the MOV to GS instruction except that it loads the base address into the IA32\KERNEL\GS\BASE MSR instead of the GS segment's descriptor cache.